lexnederbragt/INF-BIOx121/Assembly/practicals/02_Assembly_using_velvet.md

 * What k-mer did you use?
 * What is the N50 of the assembly?
 * What is the size of the largest contig?
 * How many contigs are there in the `contigs.fa` file?
-Use `grep -c NODE contigs.fa`
+Use `grep -c NODE contigs.fa`.
+Is this the same number as velvet reported?

 Log your results in this google spreadsheet: `bit.ly/INFBIO1`